FOLLOW US

 Use of face masks

-Due to an increase in respiratory infections such as flu and COVID-19, you may be required to wear a face mask when using healthcare facilities such as doctors surgeries, hospitals or pharmacies.
-Specific rules on the use of face masks may vary by region.
-You should refer to the advice of local authorities in your destination and ensure you are aware of the specific measures in place on how best to protect yourself and others.
+Due to an increase in respiratory infections such as flu and COVID-19, you may have to wear a face mask at doctors’ surgeries, hospitals and pharmacies.
+Rules on face masks may vary by region.
+Follow the advice of the local authorities and make sure you are aware of the measures in place.

 Travel and mental health